garystafford/fav-color-bff/README.md

 }
 ```

+Setting the `NODE_ENV` environment variables, either by exporting it in advance, or on the command-line when the application is started, dictates which config file is used.
+For example, using `NODE_ENV=production` specifies that the `production.json` will be used to source environment specific configuration.

-All configuration can be overridden using environment variables, exported in advance, or on the command-line when the application is started.
-For example:
+The code is written, such that all configuration in the configuration file can be overridden using environment variables, exported in advance, or on the command-line when the application is started.
+For example, to change the BFF listening port and service port to proxy request to, when starting the BFF, run:

 ```bash
 PORT=1234 API_PRT=5678 node app.js